harapeko/documentation/content/en/developers/dogstatsd/high_throughput.md

 `datadog.dogstatsd.client.aggregated_context`
 : **Metric type**: count<br>
 The total number of contexts flushed by the client when client side aggregation is enabled.
-Starting version `5.0.0` of the Go client.
+Starting v5.0.0 of the Go client.

 `datadog.dogstatsd.client.aggregated_context_by_type`
 : **Metric type**: count<br>